Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 The hybrid setup gives the user the fast interruption path they expect while keeping final turn boundaries consistent enough for transcripts, tools, and analytics.

 Modern browser capture stacks expose echo-cancellation constraints so applications can request microphone input with system or remote audio removed before it reaches VAD and STT.[7]
-This happens in the time domain using adaptive filters that model the room's acoustic characteristics.
-The filter continuously adjusts to account for speaker placement, room reverberation, and device variations.
+The browser or device owns that processing, and implementations vary.
+Treat the constraint as a request, then test the resulting audio path across speaker volume, microphone placement, rooms, and device classes.

 One common failure is deploying voice agents without AEC testing in real acoustic environments.
 Laptop speakers and microphones placed close together, as in mobile phones, create strong echo that untested AEC configurations may fail to suppress.
 The symptom is brutal: the agent interrupts itself.

 Two primary approaches exist for real-time STT.
-In Alex's call, streaming STT is what lets the system start thinking about "Where is my order" before Alex fully finishes saying "order."
+In Alex's call, streaming STT is what lets the system start thinking about "What is incident" before Alex fully finishes saying "incident."

 Streaming STT sends partial transcripts as audio arrives, allowing the LLM to pre-read the turn and start cancellable, read-only preparation before the utterance is complete.
 Provider SDKs differ, but the state machine must separate unstable interim text from committed text that may enter history, trigger tools, or reach TTS.